oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 The following prerequisites must be handled prior to running the create domain script:

-* Make sure the WebLogic Server Kubernetes Operator is running.
+* Make sure the WebLogic Kubernetes Operator is running.
-* The operator requires either Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, or Oracle WebLogic Server 12.2.1.4.0.
+* The operator requires either Oracle WebLogic Server 12.2.1.3.0 with patch 29135930 applied, Oracle WebLogic Server 12.2.1.4.0, or Oracle WebLogic Server 14.1.1.0.0.
 The existing WebLogic Docker image, `container-registry.oracle.com/middleware/weblogic:12.2.1.3`, has all the necessary patches applied.
 Refer to [WebLogic Docker images]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}) for details on how to obtain or create the image.
 * Create a Kubernetes namespace for the domain unless you intend to use the default namespace.
 * In the same Kubernetes namespace, create the Kubernetes persistent volume (PV) where the domain home will be hosted, and the Kubernetes persistent volume claim (PVC) for the domain.
 For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 By default, the `create-domain.sh` script creates a domain with the `domainUID` set to `domain1` and expects the PVC `domain1-weblogic-sample-pvc` to be present.
 You can create `domain1-weblogic-sample-pvc` using [create-pv-pvc.sh](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc.sh) with an inputs file that has the `domainUID` set to `domain1`.
 * Create the Kubernetes secrets `username` and `password` of the administrative account in the same Kubernetes namespace as the domain.